-- (a) With respect to awards granted after December 31, 2013 and outstanding on the termination date, a pro-rated portion of all time-based equity awards other than stock options shall become vested and all restrictions on that portion shall lapse as of the termination date, all unvested stock options will be forfeited, all vested stock options shall remain outstanding and exercisable until the earlier of the second anniversary of the termination date and the term of the stock option, and a pro-rated portion of all performance-based equity awards other than stock options shall remain outstanding until the end of the applicable performance period and shall then vest based on the actual level of performance attained. - (b) With respect to awards granted on or before December 31, 2013 and outstanding on the termination date, all time-based equity awards other than stock options shall become vested and all restrictions thereon shall lapse as of the termination date, all time-based stock options shall become vested and exercisable as of the termination date, all performance-based stock options shall become vested and exercisable as of the termination date, all vested stock options shall become vested and exercisable until the earlier of the second anniversary of the termination date and the term of the stock option, and a pro-rated portion of all performance-based equity awards other than stock options shall remain outstanding until the end of the applicable performance period and shall then vest based on the actual level of performance attained.
+- (a) With respect to awards granted after December 31, 2013, and outstanding on the termination date, a pro-rated portion of all time-based equity awards other than stock options will become vested and all restrictions on that portion will lapse as of the termination date, all unvested stock options will be forfeited, all vested stock options will remain outstanding and exercisable until the earlier of the second anniversary of the termination date and the term of the stock option, and a pro-rated portion of all performance-based equity awards other than stock options will remain outstanding until the end of the applicable performance period and will then vest based on the actual level of performance attained.
+In the table above, performance-based equity awards granted after December 31, 2013, are shown assuming achievement at the target level of performance. - (b) With respect to awards granted on or before December 31, 2013, and outstanding on the termination date, all time-based equity awards other than stock options will become vested and all restrictions thereon will lapse as of the termination date, all time-based stock options will become vested and exercisable as of the termination date, all performance-based stock options will become vested and exercisable as of the termination date, all vested stock options will become vested and exercisable until the earlier of the second anniversary of the termination date and the term of the stock option, and a pro-rated portion of all performance-based equity awards other than stock options will remain outstanding until the end of the applicable performance period and will then vest based on the actual level of performance attained.
+In the table above, performance-based equity awards granted on or before December 31, 2013, are shown assuming achievement at the target level of performance.